 In 2013, Mike joined TouchPoint, where helped he devoted his hospitality ethic to TouchPoint’s patients, their visitors, caregivers and colleagues.
 Here, he manages an integrated offering that includes environmental services, patient dining, cafes, vending and linen, in Texas and the Gulf Coast.

 Mike is an award- winning leader who’s proven himself to be an exceptional motivator of high-performance teams.
 He believes that his associates are at the heart of TouchPoint’s success and his investment in their achievement and professional development is evidenced by the number of leaders across Compass who’ve been promoted from within his ranks.

 Mike is also a tireless and devoted volunteer.
 He’s a financial officer, elder and volunteer coordinator at his church.
 Those who know him well weren’t at all surprised when he and his wife Lindsay loaded up their boat to join the Cajun Army, delivering essential supplies to victims of Hurricane Harvey and rescuing those who were stranded.

 Michael is a proud father to his daughter and 5-year old granddaughter.
 Back on their ranch in Killeen, Texas, the Madigans share their love of the outdoors by raising and training Cutting Horses.
-In January they were excited to welcome the birth of their first colt.

 Keith came to TouchPoint in 2012 with 15 years of hospitality and healthcare experience under his belt.
 He holds a Bachelor of Science degree in Hospitality Management from Western Illinois University.
 During his tenure, he’s opened new locations, expanded new service lines and had two of his operations achieve the prestigious Center for Excellence designation by Compass Group.
 In addition, Keith’s region was named TouchPoint’s Region of the Year in 2018.